saylordotorg/course_hist211/Unit04.md

+---
+layout: default
+title: "HIST211: Introduction to United States History - Colonial Period to Reconstruction"
+course_description: "An introduction to United States history from the colonial period to the Civil War and Reconstruction.
+Focuses on the major political, economic, and social changes that took place in America during this 250-year period."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Democracy in America** <span id="4"></span> *In the 1820s and 1830s, all signs seemed to point toward the rise of a mature democratic nation*: *the period saw record-high voter turnouts at